 2. Place on a flat surface

-A flat surface is a must to reduce the chance of the pygmy hedgehog injuring themselves.
+A flat surface is a must to reduce the chance of the hedgehog injuring themselves.
 Make sure any ridges on the inside running surface doesn’t protrude too much and is spaced apart well.

 3. Injury risk minimised

-The Running Wheel doesn’t have any parts that could cause injury from the pygmy hedgehog getting their feet stuck.
+The Running Wheel doesn’t have any parts that could cause injury from the hedgehog getting their feet stuck.
 Running Wheels made of mesh or wiring will have plenty of potentially dangerous gaps to cause injury.

 4. Silent running operation